 Kelly L. Bley is an attorney in Holland & Knight's Philadelphia office who concentrates on all aspects of employee benefits law.
 Her primary focus is on the legal issues associated with tax-qualified retirement plans.
 She represents domestic and international employers of all sizes, both public and private, with regard to compliance with the Internal Revenue Code and the Employee Retirement Income Security Act of 1974 (ERISA).

 Ms. Bley has significant experience working with large, multinational companies and advising them on the benefit plans that they sponsor.
 Ms. Bley partners with her clients to understand their business, culture and goals so that she can provide tailored advice with an eye toward the big picture.
-She has in-depth knowledge of drafting plan documents and amendments of 401(k), profit sharing defined contribution and defined benefit pension plans, drafting board materials and employee communications, advising plan sponsors on plan design issues, benefit claims and dispute resolution, and corporate transactions.
+She has in-depth knowledge of compliance and corrections, drafting plan documents and amendments of 401(k), profit sharing defined contribution and defined benefit pension plans, governance and fiduciary structure, drafting board materials and employee communications, advising plan sponsors on plan design issues, benefit claims and dispute resolution, and corporate transactions.
 Ms. Bley routinely advises clients on benefits design and strategy, de-risking options and company stock issues.
-She also advises fiduciary committees and makes presentations at fiduciary committee meetings.
+She routinely presents for and advises fiduciary committees regarding their duties as ERISA fiduciaries.

 Employers call on Ms. Bley to represent them before the Internal Revenue Service (IRS), the Department of Labor (DOL) and the Pension Benefit Guaranty Corporation (PBGC), as well as advise them regarding the complex issues associated with plan administration, both in a preventative capacity through the creation of administrative procedures and best practices, and with regard to IRS and DOL correction programs.
 Ms. Bley also regularly advises employers on day-to-day plan administration.